wadmiraal/drupal-run-tests/README.md

 Usage
 -----

+### --module

 By default, `drupal-run-tests.sh` will mount the current directory you are in.
 So if you are in the root of your module, you don't have to use the `--module` option.
 Otherwise, point the runner to your module code by providing the full path, like `--module /full/path/to/my/module/`.

+### --dependencies

 If your module depends on other modules, you can mount them as well using the `--dependencies` option.
 You can only specify a single dependency directory, so if you depend on multiple modules, put them all inside a single directory, and mount that one.
-For example: `--dependencies /path/to/modules`.
+For example: `--dependencies /path/to/modules/`.

+### --libraries

+If depending on a specific library, or using the Libraries API module, point this option to the location of your downloaded libraries.
+For example: `--libraries /path/to/downloaded/libraries/`.

+### --vendor

+If using Composer Manager, you can point this option to the location of your vendor directory.
+For example: `--vendor /path/to/vendor/`.

+### -c, --core

+Specify which version of Drupal core to use.
+Check [available tags](https://hub.docker.com/r/wadmiraal/drupal/tags/) for wadmiraal/drupal for more information.

+### --class

+Which test class to run.
+Can only give a single class (this is a limitation of Drupal's test script).

+### --group

+Run all tests inside a group.
+For example, `--group Node` will run all tests for the node module.

+### -a, --all

+Runs all available tests, Drupal core and module dependencies included.

+### -n, --concurrency

+How many runners to use.
+Defaults to 1.

+### -v, --verbose

+Runs in verbose mode, which makes the Drupal test script output individual assertion results, as well as stack traces in case of failures.

+### -l, --list

+Will pass `--list` to the Drupal test script, which lists all available tests.

+### -h, --help

+Print help.